falinwang/photography/README.md

 # falinwang.github.io
 Class: SI 539 Web Design

+# Final Project Specification
+## Required Minimum Content
+1. Submit a (minimum four page) site.  *All of the pages must use a common header, footer, and navigation.*
+2. The navigation must clearly display the current page.
+3. Each page should contain a main section that can be reached using a *Jump to Content* option with the first tab on the page.
+4. With the exception of a landing page, each page must have a minimum of two paragraphs of text or two pictures or a combination of picture and paragraph.
+This is a minimum.

+### To-Do:
+- [x] All pages have header
+- [x] All pages have footer
+- [x] All pages gave navigation
+- [x] Show current page at navigation
+- [x] All pages contain a main section
+- [x] All pages have “Skip to the Main content”
+- [x] Each page has at least two paragraphs or pictures or a combination of a picture and a paragraph

+## Required including documentation

+# Process of Building

 # Project with HTML and simple CSS
 ## Sep 21 - Second Commit
 - Criteria: